Start - Variables

 -

-Add Row - You can click this tab to add the newly entered variable and display a new row to the grid where you can add another variable.
+Add Row - Adds the newly entered variable and displays a new blank row, allowing you to add another variable.

 -